 Add Some GreenAdd Some Green

 Head to the local nursery for outdoor plants and a few tropical plants for the indoors.
 Adding green to your home sets your property apart from the others.
 When choosing plants and foliage outside your home, ensure they don’t take over the house.
 They must serve a purpose without taking up too much space and be easy to care for.
 Never underestimate the power of planting a tree.

 The longer you live in a home, the more it shows on your walls.
 The unique colors you chose to decorate rooms in your home won’t impress buyers regardless of how much you love them.

 If these walls could talk, they’d say, please paint us!
 Repainting (especially if you do it yourself) is the single most cost-effective way to brighten up your space.
-First, new paint is a bit like a new car smell – your walls lose their ‘fresh’ look pretty fast.
-So if you’ve lived in your apartment for any length of time, it’ll likely pay off.
+First, new paint is like a new car smell – your walls lose their ‘fresh’ look pretty fast.
+So if you’ve lived in your apartment for any length, it’ll likely pay off.

 Buy high-quality paint and keep it neutral.
 When you paint your home with neutral colors, it allows potential buyers to envision their decorations and color schemes.

 Add crown and base moldings.Add crown and base moldings.